Server Settings

 Delete old backups

-• Limit number of stored backups to: This option allows you to set the maximum number of backups.
+• Limit number of stored backups to: This option allows you to set the maximum number of backups (values 1 to 2,000).

 • Delete backup files older than: Activate this option if you would like to automatically delete backup files older than x months from the server's backup directory.
-You can determine a specific period of time for this deletion to take place.
+You can determine a specific period of time for this deletion to take place (1 to 72 months).

 NOTE: By default, the options Backup databases on every startup and Backup databases every x hours are checked and we strongly recommend to keep both options activated at all times.